mrnorman/YAKL/doc/memory.md

 finalizes only the runtimes that `gator_init` itself acquired, so it is safe for a parent application to own Kokkos.
 Calls must be paired; repeated initialization or unmatched finalization aborts.

+As with the C++ lifecycle API, call `gator_init` and `gator_finalize` from the controlling host thread outside application host-threaded regions.
+Quiesce or join every application host thread that can use the allocation layer before finalization.

 The low-level C bindings are `gatorInit`, `gatorFinalize`, `gatorAllocate(size_t)`, and `gatorDeallocate(void*)`.
 They use a registry to enforce base-pointer ownership and are intended primarily for the generated Fortran generic wrappers.

 ## Lifetime checklist

-1. Initialize Kokkos, then YAKL.
+1. On the controlling host thread, initialize Kokkos and then YAKL before entering application host-threaded regions.
 2. Create all `DeviceSpace` owners only inside that interval.
 3. Keep owners alive until every queued kernel using them or their unmanaged aliases is complete.
 4. Destroy every owner and deallocate every Fortran/raw allocation.
+5. Leave threaded regions and join or quiesce every application host thread that can use YAKL.
-5. Call `yakl::finalize()` while Kokkos is still initialized; its fence validates and closes the interval.
+6. Call `yakl::finalize()` while Kokkos is still initialized; its fence validates and closes the interval.
-6. Finalize Kokkos.
+7. Finalize Kokkos.

 [Previous: Random and timers](random-timers.md) · [API home](README.md) · Next: [NetCDF and PNetCDF](io.md)